fabricelacharme/ChordDraw/README.md

-The Chorderator Chord Generator
+The Chorderator Chord Generator from Eddie Sullivan adapted to my needs

-Eddie Sullivan

 This is an algorithmic chord generator for stringed, fretted musical instruments.
 It's design allows it to be used for finding chords in a number of different tunings on many different instruments.